-(1) Effective November 4, 1993, Full On-Premises Sales licensees may purchase distilled spirits from a retail sales agent at a discount of five percent off the listed price fixed by the Commission.
-Licensees may receive the discount only on distilled spirits purchased for use in their Full On-Premises Sales businesses.
+Full On-Premises Sales licensees will purchase distilled spirits from a retail sales agent at a discount of five percent off the listed price fixed by the Commission.
+Licensees will receive the discount only on distilled spirits purchased for use in their Full On-Premises Sales businesses.
 The discount will be given at the time of purchase.